WaryamMangi/CGPA-Calculator-/README.md

-## **CGPA-Calculator**
-This repository contains a simple C++ program that calculates the Cumulative Grade Point Average (CGPA) based on the user-provided grades and credit hours for multiple courses.
-The project demonstrates essential programming concepts such as functions, loops, and array handling in C++.

 ## **Project Description**
 This project is a simple yet effective **CGPA Calculator** written in **C++**.
 It allows users to input the number of courses, the grades earned in each, and their respective credit hours.
 The program then computes the **Cumulative Grade Point Average (CGPA)** and displays the result.